Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Bias and the Variance of a Statistic

 where $\mu$ is a constant and $\alpha(\cdot)$ is a function.
 This also can be viewed as having one data point at a time in the argument of the function $\alpha$.
 Similarly, the jackknife can be seen as an approximation to the bootstrap when estimating the bias.
 If the statistic is quadratic, they almost agree except in a normalizing factor .
 A statistic $s(\mathbf{x})$ is quadratic if:

-An in-depth treatment of the bootstrap and jackknife and their relation to each other in mathematical detail is provided by \citet[Ch.
+An in-depth treatment of the bootstrap and jackknife, and their relation to each other, in mathematical detail is provided by \citet[Ch.
 1-5]{Efron1982TheJackknife}.

 If the statistic is not smooth the jackknife will fail.
 Informally speaking, a statistic is said to be smooth if a small change in the data leads to a small change in the statistic.
 An example of a non-smooth statistic is the median.
 If the sample cases are ranked and the median is calculated, it will not change when a sample case changes unless this sample case bypasses the median value.
-An example of a smooth statistic is the sample mean.
-We will provide a deeper explanation to the smoothness issue, supported with experiments, in Section~\ref{sec:smoothn-estim}.
+Using the same argument, we can see that an example of a smooth statistic is the sample mean.